Presenting GRUB2 BLS

 systemd-cryptsetup attach cr_root /dev/disk/by-uuid/$UUID ‘none’ ‘tpm2-device=auto’

-If the expected firmware, configuration files, kernel and initrd
+If the expected firmware, configuration files, kernel and initrd are

 have values that match the policy that unlock the device and the

-sealed key can be now unsealed by the TPM2
+sealed key can be now unsealed by the TPM2, the disk will be

 unlocked, the switch root will succeed and the boot process will

-continue in the rootfs
+continue in the rootfs.

 But what if the original drive is replaced by one that has the same

-(it is a public information after all) that is also encrypted?
+UUID (it is a public information after all) that is also encrypted?

-s will be in the same correct state.
+Then the PCRs will be in the same correct state.
 Note that in

 measure boot is the previous stage the one that measures the next one

 before delegating the execution.
-Then systemd-cryptsetup
+Then systemd-cryptsetup will try

-to unlock the device using the key successfully
+to use the TPM2 to unlock the device using the key successfully

-and … will fail to open it, of course.
+unsealed by the TPM2 and … will fail to open it, of course.
 The

-rogue device maybe have a TPM2
+rogue device maybe have a TPM2 key slot in the LUKS2 header, but

-for sure cannot be open with this TPM2
+for sure cannot be open with this TPM2 nor with the secret password.

-will ask for the password to
+In this situation systemd-cryptsetup will ask for the password to

 unlock the device, and the attacker can enter one that this time will